Difference Between AHA and BHA

 AHA vs BHA

 AHA is a water-soluble acid.
-The compound consist of carboxylic acid and the adjacent carbon is substituted with a hydroxyl group.
+The compound consists of carboxylic acid, and the adjacent carbon is substituted with a hydroxyl group.
 The separation of the two functional groups is by one carbon atom.

-Apart from cosmetic usage, AHA is also considered a prebiotic molecule and is linked with the origin of life under suitable conditions.
+Apart from cosmetic usage, AHA is also considered a prebiotic molecule linked with life’s origin under suitable conditions.

 While BHA oil-soluble acids.
 The compound consists of carboxylic acid and hydroxy as a functional group.
 However, two carbon atoms separate the hydroxy group.
 The pH level of BHA exfoliants is between 3.2 to 3.9.